 The ITU performance monitoring and evaluation framework will be further developed according to the strategic framework outlined in the strategic plan for 2020-2023, to measure progress towards achievement of the ITU objectives and outcomes, strategic goals and targets set out therein, evaluating performance and detecting issues that need to be addressed.

 The ITU risk-management framework will be further developed, to ensure an integrated approach to the ITU RBM framework set in the strategic plan for the Union for 2020-2023.

+Proposal: Addition of Section 5.2 – Implementation Criteria – from the 2016-2019 strategic plan.

 Appendix A. Allocation of resources (linkage with the financial plan)